algorandfoundation/ARCs/assets/arc-0034/TemplateForm.md

 > To create a new tab when people click on your links, you can use `target="_blank"` like this `<a href="https://arc.algorand.foundation/" target="_blank" >ARC</a>`

 Proposals that do not include information on all template sections will be rejected.
+Please, before submitting the grant proposal, review the contract template and ensure you're comfortable with its terms.  <a href="https://drive.google.com/file/d/1bf8sIu6gohU6FvKtEiXLZ5oMd4a1ySdu/view?usp=sharing">Contract Template</a>